Asian chicken burgers bring the best Asian flavors to simple, ground chicken, then those burgers are grilled up to tasty perfection.

 *I went the grill route and just cooked these over an open flame.

-This post was featured on my May email.
-If you would like to receive these emails, sign up here.
+This Asian chicken burgers post was featured in my May email newsletter.
+If you would like to receive my recipe-filled emails, just sign up here.

-I paired these burgers with grilled sweet potato and potato fries.
+I paired the Asian chicken burgers with grilled sweet potato fries, and for the fun of it, regular potato fries.